-Each flea season, pet owners begin to dip, spray, spot-treat, medicate, shampoo, powder, and collar their dogs and cats with potent pesticides in an effort to kill fleas.
+Each flea season, pet owners dip, spray, spot-treat, medicate, shampoo, powder, and collar their dogs and cats with potent pesticides in an effort to kill fleas.
 When new fleas appear, they trigger another round of flea-killing poisons.
 This continual toxic exposure pollutes the liver and wreaks havoc with the immune system, making the now weakened animal a bigger flea magnet than ever.
-Another negative result is that the fleas that do survive the chemical assault become insecticide-resistant “superfleas.”
+Additionally, the fleas that do survive the chemical assault become insecticide-resistant “super fleas.”

-A saner approach to flea control is to get rid of fleas from your animal and your home without poisons, while building your pet’s natural resistance to fleas with supplements and a good diet.
-Occasionally, a spot treatment may be necessary to deal with an infestation, but other, health-building methods should be put into play at the same time to reduce reliance on this more hazardous chemical route.
-(Please read “What About Spot Treatments?” page 2).
+A saner approach to flea control is to get rid of fleas from your animal and your home without poisons while building your pet’s natural resistance to fleas with supplements and a good diet.
+Occasionally, a spot treatment may be necessary to deal with an infestation, but other, health-building methods should be used at the same time to reduce reliance on this more hazardous chemical route.

-Diet alone plays a surprisingly large part in flea-proofing your pet, so don’t overlook the importance of feeding a high quality all-natural food, and adding some immune-building raw foods to your pet’s diet.
-Natural flea control takes consistent effort over time, but it’s ultimately far more successful than the pesticidal alternatives.
+Diet alone plays a surprisingly large part in flea-proofing your pet, so don’t overlook the importance of feeding a high quality, all-natural food, and adding some immune-building raw foods to your pet’s diet.

-The long term solution to fleas is to make your pet an unappealing host.
+The long-term solution to fleas is to make your pet an unappealing host.
 Flea resistance starts from within, in the inner workings of the immune system.
-Like other parasites, fleas are Nature’s scavengers, attacking the weakest and most vulnerable, thinning out the herd to preserve the food supply for the healthy.
-Because of their weaker immune systems, the old, the young, and the sick are a flea’s primary targets, and certain biological “markers” draw them.
-Low vitality and poor immune function attracts fleas, and a strong, vital life force repels them.
+Like other parasites, fleas are Nature’s scavengers, attacking the most vulnerable, thinning out the herd to preserve the food supply for the healthy.
+Because of their weaker immune systems, the old, the young, and the sick are a flea’s primary targets.
+Low vitality and poor immune function attract fleas, and a strong, vital life force repels them.

 The most important nutrients for flea resistance and good skin condition are nutritional sulfur, essential fatty acids, and digestive enzymes.
 Dietary sulfur, a building block of many amino acids, is an internal flea repellent and a biological marker for good health.
 In sufficient quantity, sulfur imparts a scent to the skin that keeps fleas away.

 Essential fatty acids (EFAs) bathe the skin cells in conditioning fats.
 In addition to promoting stronger, more resilient skin, they reduce flaking, shedding, skin inflammation due to flea allergies and improve immune system function.
-We recommend Iceland Pure Salmon Oil, or Animal Essentials EFA Capsules.
-BodyGuard itself contains lecithin, a good source of fatty acids, and does not require an additional EFA supplement.
+We recommend Wisely Pollock Oil or Wisely Salmon Oil.

-Using a chemical pesticide directly on your pet, whether a spot treatment, spray or dip, is never completely safe.
-Chemical flea collars are especially dangerous, radiating nerve poisons that pass into your system as well as your pet’s.
+Using a chemical pesticide directly on your pet, whether a spot treatment, spray, or dip, is never completely safe.
+Traditional chemical flea collars are especially dangerous, radiating nerve poisons that pass into your system as well as your pet’s.
 Topical products contain central nervous system toxins that can be absorbed through the skin and ingested when animals lick themselves.
-Even if a toxic product is used occasionally for its “quick kill” results, switching to safer natural means as soon as fleas are under control is the wisest course.
+If a pesticide product is used occasionally for its “quick kill” results, switching to safer natural means as soon as fleas are under control is the wisest course.
 Sick, weak, or very young animals should never be treated with pesticides.
 Fortunately, Mother Nature has provided some natural substances that can eliminate fleas safely.
-Our favorite methods and substances are discussed below.
+Our favorites are discussed below.

 Fleacombing removes live fleas crawling on your pet, along with any flea dirt and eggs.
-Shampooing drowns fleas, and washes away the skin flakes that attract more fleas.
-Shampoo with a non-drying shampoo to protect the beneficial oils building up on the skin.
-If your pet’s skin is very damaged, dilute the shampoo with an equal amount of healing aloe vera liquid or gel from a health food store.
+Shampooing drowns fleas and washes away the skin flakes that attract more fleas.
+Use a non-drying shampoo so you don’t strip away the beneficial oils building up on the skin.
+If the skin is very damaged, dilute the shampoo with an equal amount of healing aloe vera from a health food store.

 If you see fleas crawling on your animal, you can be sure that there are more hidden somewhere in your home.
-Adult fleas lay eggs on their host which eventually drop off to hatch in the places where your pet walks or lies down.
-The carpeting and furniture become the “nursery” where baby fleas develop into adults before hopping back on to feed.
+Adult fleas lay eggs on their host which in time drop off to hatch in the places where your pet walks or lies down.
+Carpeting and furniture become the “nursery” where baby fleas develop into adults before hopping back on to feed.
 If you can eliminate the eggs and larvae, the adults will soon disappear as well.
-Even when using a pesticidal spot treatment (which can have a suppressing effect on the immune system), it’s still important to use some type of premise control for new fleas carried in from outside.
+Even when using a pesticidal spot treatment, it’s still important to use some type of premise control for new fleas carried in from outside.

-Borate crystals are our environmental treatment of choice due to their safety, ease of use, and effectiveness.
+Borate crystals are our treatment of choice for their safety, ease of use, and effectiveness.
 For many households, this is all the flea control needed if used early in the season.
 The fine borate powder is sprinkled into carpeting, flooring and upholstery where it is virtually undetectable.
 There it kills larvae and eggs by a mechanical process of abrasion and dehydration.
 Unlike conventional poisons, fleas cannot become immune to the effects.
-One treatment is guaranteed to kill fleas for an entire year.
+One treatment will kill fleas for an entire year.
 Fleago borate crystals are not toxic to people, pets or plants.
 After applying, allow two to three weeks for fleas to disappear.
-Pyrethrum powder derived from flower petals can be used on floors and carpets as well as on animals, and can sometimes be found in gardening stores.
+Lumino Diatomaceous Earth can be used on floors and carpets as well as on animals.
 Sprinkle lightly in the house and in your vacuum bag to kill hatching larvae.

-We don’t recommend any of the monthly spot treatments as a permanent solution to fleas because they contribute to the toxic load the body must eliminate in order to remain healthy.
-But during an infestation, even the most careful pet guardians may occasionally resort to their use.
-If you use one, limit it to one application to get the flea population down to zero, and then launch a non-toxic program of improved diet, flea supplements and indoor environmental controls.
+We don’t recommend monthly spot treatments as a permanent solution to fleas because they contribute to the toxic load the body must eliminate to remain healthy.
+But during an infestation, even the most careful pet parents may occasionally resort to their use.
+If you do this, limit it to one application to get the flea population down to zero, and then launch a non-toxic program of improved diet, flea supplements, and indoor environmental controls.